qmk/qmk_firmware/docs/feature_converters.md

 ### Pin Compatibility

-To ensure compatibly, provide validation, and power future workflows, a keyboard should declare its `pin compatibility`.
+To ensure compatibility, provide validation, and power future workflows, a keyboard should declare its `pin compatibility`.
 For legacy reasons, this is currently assumed to be `promicro`.

 Currently the following pin compatibility interfaces are defined: